-- If the product appears on the CDL, it is a chronic product, otherwise the product is an acute or pharmacy advised therapy product. - Chronic authorisations are obtained as per the current process for any product that the CDL identifies as a chronic product. - If the chronic medication does not appear on the CDL list, the member will have to complete a chronic medication form providing the diagnosis, the number of repeat scripts, as well as the type of medication prescribed. - Members must renew their chronic medication authorisation annually.
+- If the product appears on the basket of chronic approved conditions, it is a chronic product, otherwise the product is an acute or pharmacy advised therapy product. - Chronic authorisations are obtained according to the registration requirement for any product that is identified as a chronic product. - The member will have to complete a chronic medication form providing the diagnosis, the number of repeat scripts, as well as the type of medication prescribed. - Once registered for a chronic condition there is no need for annual registration.
+In exceptional circumstances, there may be a need to register for a specific medicine or dose of a medicine.